sk3llo/ffmpeg_kit_flutter/README.md

 <div align="center">

 # FFmpegKit for Flutter.
-Minimal-GPL version.
+HTTPS version.

 _Fork of the original FFmpeg Kit library to work with Android V2 bindings and Flutter 3+_